Mesothelioma in the Navy

 There are VA mesothelioma treatment centers across the country.
 VA medical centers in Boston, Los Angeles, Houston, Miami and Atlanta have mesothelioma specialists.

-The VA has mesothelioma specialists who offer cutting-edge treatments throughout the country to veterans coping with this cancer.
-These doctors specialize in mesothelioma cancer care and have extensive expertise in managing treatment plans to help patients live longer.
+The VA has mesothelioma specialists across the country who provide cutting-edge treatments to veterans, including many Navy veterans, coping with this aggressive cancer.
+These experts specialize in mesothelioma care and have extensive experience managing complex treatment plans aimed at helping patients live longer, healthier lives.

 Dr. Robert B. Cameron, pleural mesothelioma doctor